 To get the retirement process started, employees will need to complete the Pre-Retirement Information Verification (PIV) form.
 If you have 120 days or more of unused sick leave and would like to include these days in your retirement calculation, you will need to get verification documentation and attach this to the PIV form.
 To get this documentation, please email Dusty Dilldine at email@example.com or contact him at 918-259-5714.
 Once the form has been completed and you have received verification documentation from Mr. Dilldine (if needed), you will mail the form directly to Oklahoma Teachers Retirement System (TRS) at the address listed on the form.
 TRS also requires you to include proof of birth documents and driver's license for yourself and your spouse (if applicable) with the PIV.

-- Once TRS has received the PIV form, they will mail you your Intent to Retire packet which will show your retirement allowance estimate.
+- Once TRS has received the PIV form, they will mail you your Application to Retire packet which will show your retirement allowance estimate.
 You must select one of the retirement options, sign and date form, if applicable, spouse also needs to sign and then return this to TRS.
-Within this packet, there is an Employer Retirement Verification form that needs to be taken to Mr. Dilldine.
-Mr. Dilldine will complete this form and send it directly to TPS.

-- TRS will mail out a second packet, Retirement Contract, once they receive the Intent to Retire packet.
-The Retirement Contract packet will include all remaining forms (direct deposit, tax and employer reporting forms).
-Once you receive this packet, please contact Dusty Dilldine and he will walk you through what is required.
+- TRS will mail out a second packet, Final Contract for Service Retirement, once they receive the Application to Retire packet.
+The Final Contract for Service packet will include all remaining forms (direct deposit, tax and employer reporting forms).

 When Do I Start Receiving Retirement Check

 The retirement check is directly deposited on the first day of the month following your retirement effective date.
 It is paid in arrears and pays for the previous month retirement, taxes and any Employee Group Insurance Division (EGID) insurance you elect to add or keep.